Using Fruit and Vegetables

 Get your 2 & 5 without breaking the budget.

 - Choose seasonal.
 There’s a reason grapes and peaches are expensive in winter – they are in short supply and have had to come a long way to get to your supermarket.
 Choose fruit and vegetables that are in season for the cheapest options.
-See our seasonality chart for more information (link)
+See the LiveLighter seasonality charts for fruit and vegetables for more information.

 - Buy local when you can – for the same reason.
 Supermarkets and fruit and veg shops are making more effort these days to tell you whether your fruit and veg come from Australia, saving on food miles and saving you money.